git-no/jekyll-breadcrumbs/README.md

 - Works with Pretty Permalinks.
 - Breadcrumb title can differ from page title.
 - Hides breadcrumbs at root page.
-- Supports translated breadcrumb if [jekyll-language-plugin](https://github.com/vwochnik/jekyll-language-plugin) is in use. jekyll-breadcrumbs works also without the jekyll-language-plugin.
+- Supports translated breadcrumb caption if [jekyll-language-plugin](https://github.com/vwochnik/jekyll-language-plugin) is in use. jekyll-breadcrumbs works also without the jekyll-language-plugin.
-- Supports icon as root level breadcrumb item.
+- Supports an icon as root level breadcrumb item.
+- Supports Twitter Bootstrap 4 (works also without Twitter Bootstrap).
 - Works as [Jekyll Hook](https://jekyllrb.com/docs/plugins/#hooks), does not require an additional Ruby GEM.

 #### Requirements